Open-Eco/oe-core/README.md

 # OpenEco - Open Climate Transparency Platform

-**An open-source, enterprise-grade carbon accounting platform that companies can self-host on their own infrastructure.**
+**A forthcoming open-source, enterprise-grade emissions accounting platform that small and mid-sized companies can self-host on their own infrastructure.**

 > **Climate transparency should not be paywalled.**